 Severe and persistent diarrhea might have causes that are diverse from those of chronic diarrhea or inflammatory bowel disease.
 In several cases, doctors do not discover the Causes of diarrhea.
 Diarrhea lasts for a maximum of 4 days, and finding the reason is not necessary.

 Natural Home Remedies for Diarrhea

 It is significant to keep substituting your body’s source of water and electrolytes, which contain sodium, potassium, and chloride.
-Prepare the perfect electrolyte drink by stirring a half-teaspoon of salt and four teaspoons of sugar into a liter of water.
+Prepare the perfect electrolyte drink by stirring a half teaspoon of salt and four teaspoons of sugar into a liter of water.
 Add a bit of orange fluid, lemon juice, or salts supernumerary for potassium.
 Drink the whole solution throughout the day.

 Carrots are a source of pectin.
-Cook several carrots till they are soft, then drop them in a mixer, add a little water and puree into a baby-food constancy.
+Cook several carrots till they are soft, then drop them in a mixer, add a little water, and puree into a baby-food constancy.
 Eat a quarter to half a cup every hour.

-Spoil yourself through the BRAT food; Bananas, Rice, Applesauce, and Toasts.
+Spoil yourself through the BRAT food; Bananas, Rice, Applesauce, and Toast.
 All are mild and calming.
-Bananas and applesauce comprise of pectin, a kind of soluble fiber that soaks up extra fluid in your intestine and also slows down the passage of stool.
+Bananas and applesauce comprise pectin, a kind of soluble fiber that soaks up extra fluid in your intestine and also slows down the passage of stool.
 (Evade apple juice, it can make diarrhea worse.)

 Drink black tea syrup with sugar.
 The hot water helps with rehydration, and tea contains astringent tannins that help to decrease intestinal irritation.